Press release

 • Vertical Applications: These organisations concentrate on crafting generative AI solutions tailored to specific industries or applications, rather than broad, horizontal applications.
 Their software streamlines processes and enhances outcomes for businesses within these targeted sectors or functions.

-• Biotechnology: Businesses in this field leverage artificial intelligence to analyse extensive biological data, identify novel targets, and optimize drug design.
+• Biotechnology: Businesses in this field leverage artificial intelligence to analyse extensive biological data, identify novel targets, and optimise drug design.
 Harnessing machine learning algorithms, they expedite research and development of pharmaceuticals, biologics, and other products, aiming to accelerate drug discovery and reduce costs associated with pre-clinical testing and clinical trials.

 • Audio: Entities operating in this sector specialise in recording, manipulating, and reproducing sound, speech, and music.
 Applications span human-machine interaction, music and film production, podcasts, audiobooks, and related content creation.